 To prevent theft of PPE supplies, there are a few steps that employers can take.

 List of PPE Supplies That Can Be Dispensed from a Vending Machine

 A good first step to prevent theft of ppe supplies is to monitor and control inventory.
 Keeping an accurate record on how much product has been sold will help you determine if there is a need for reordering before it becomes necessary.

 Another way to reduce theft of personal protection equipment (PPE) is to take inventory of all PPE and make sure it's locked up or otherwise secured.
 Even the mosthonest people have been known to steal if the right opportunity presents itself.

-Never place masks or others safety equipment in areas where they're easily accessible to other employees.
+Never place masks or other safety equipment in areas where they're easily accessible to other employees.
 Instead, keep them locked up if possible or on top of lockers so they cannot be seen by other workers who are not authorized to use them.

 5 Steps to Prevent Theft of Personal Protective Equipment